Design SystemsCarrier

 When I joined Carrier, the design system had evolved into a fragmented mix of MUI components, custom patterns with limited parity between design and implementation, and outdated dependencies that introduced unnecessary complexity.
 This made the system harder to maintain, harder to scale, and less reliable for teams across design and engineering.

-Modern components for efficient libraries
+Modern components for a more scalable system

 Air library before and after modernization